0xJs/RedTeaming_CheatSheet/windows-ad/Domain-Enumeration.md

 ```

 #### Get machines where the given user is member of a specific group
+- Enumerates the machines where a specific domain user/group is a member of a specific local group.
 ```
-Get-DomainGPOUserLocalGroupMapping -Identity <SAMACCOUNTNAME> -Verbose
+Get-DomainGPOUserLocalGroupMapping -Identity <SAMACCOUNTNAME> -Verbose Get-DomainGPOUserLocalGroupMapping -LocalGroup Administrators | select ObjectName, GPODisplayName, ContainerName, ComputerName
 ```

 #### Get GPO applied on an OU.